 A third company worth contacting is St. Kitts Snorkeling Tours.
 The Morning Star is their boat, and if you want to spend some time snorkeling, you can book a day on the boat.
 They will take you out to those sites only accessible by boat such as Shitten Bay and Whitehouse Bay.
 They're located within downtown Basseterre, a short distance away West of central Frigate Bay.

 The table right below provides some details with regard to 3 firms that offer snorkeling services.

 |Dive St. Kitts||Snorkeling Tour Operator||(869) 465-1189||1.0 mi.
 West of Central Frigate Bay|

 |Kenneth's Dive Centre||Snorkeling Equipment Rental Service||(869) 465-2670||Downtown Basseterre, 2.0 mi.
 West of Central Frigate Bay|

 |St. Kitts Snorkeling Tours||Snorkeling Tour Operator||(780) 628-2344||Downtown Basseterre, 2.1 mi.
 West of Central Frigate Bay|

-To learn more about snorkeling, including suggestions and helpful tips for both "old pros" and beginners, read this extensive guide to snorkeling in the Caribbean.
+To learn more about snorkeling, including helpful suggestions and tips for both "old pros" and beginners, check out our exhaustive discussion of snorkeling in the Caribbean.

 If you've been snorkeling before, you know that any chance you get to explore under the sea is one to take advantage of.
 While you may need to do a little extra planning to make it happen when you stay in Frigate Bay, you won't be sorry that you did.